dragonflydb/documentation/docs/getting-started/benchmark.md

 to observe millions of QPS from a single instance.

 ## Load testing `c6gn.12xlarge`
-I usually choose a loadtest machine to be stronger than the server instance to eliminate any possible bottlenecks on the client side.
+It's a good practice to choose a stronger machine for the loadtest than for the server instance, to eliminate any possible bottlenecks on the client side.
 For this setup, I used `c7gn.16xlarge` for running the loadtest client and `c6gn.12xlarge` for running dragonfly.
 I used Dragonfly v1.15.0 (latest at the time of writing) with the following arguments: